HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

 ## WebAssembly libraries

-Our crawl identified a modest number of modules, it is possible to analyze and learn about the most popular libraries in requests for wasm.
+Our crawl identified a modest number of modules, it is possible to analyze and learn about the most popular libraries in requests for Wasm.

 {{ figure_markup(
   image="popular-webAssembly-libraries.png",